 9.01.
 Exercise after Termination of Employment.
-Except as the Committee may at any time provide, in the event that the employment of a Participant shall be terminated either by the Participant or by the Participant's employer (for reasons other than death, Total Disability or Cause), any Option or Stock Appreciation Right granted to such Participant may be exercised (to the extent that the Participant was entitled to do so at the time of Participant's Termination of Employment) at any time within one (1) year after such Termination of Employment, but in no case later than the date of expiration of the original term of the Option or Stock Appreciation Right; provided, however, that if an Incentive Stock Option is not exercised within three (3) months following Termination of Employment, it shall be treated as a Nonstatutory Stock Option.
+Except as the Committee may at any time provide, in the event that the employment of a Participant shall be terminated either by the Participant or by the Participant's employer (for reasons other than death, Total Disability or Cause), any Option or Stock Appreciation Right granted to such Participant may be exercised (to the extent that the Participant was entitled to do so at the time of Participant's Termination of Employment) at any time within one (1) year after such Termination of Employment, but in no case later than the date of expiration of the original term of the Option or Stock Appreciation Right; provided, however, that if an Incentive Stock Option.
 If the Participant's employment is terminated by the Participant's employer for Cause, except as the Committee may at any time provide, any Option or Stock Appreciation Right may be exercised (to the extent that the Participant was entitled to do so at the time of the Termination of Employment) at any time within thirty (30) days after such Termination of Employment, but in no case later than the date of expiration of the original term of the Option or Stock Appreciation Right.
-Except to the extent otherwise set forth herein, any Options or Stock Appreciation Rights that are not exercisable on the date of a Termination of Employment for any reason shall lapse.
+Except to the extent otherwise set forth herein, any Options or Stock Appreciation Rights that are not exercised after the expiration of Employment for any reason shall lapse.
 In no event may an Option or Stock Appreciation Right.

 9.02.
 Total Disability.
 If a Participant to whom an Option or Stock Appreciation Right has been granted under the Plan shall have incurred a Total Disability, such Option or Stock Appreciation Right, to the extent not vested on the date of such Participant's Termination of Employment due to Total Disability (it being understood that such termination occurs after nine (9) months of absence from work due to the Total Disability), shall continue to vest during the period of such Participant's Total Disability, and, upon becoming vested, such award shall be exercisable within the one (1) year period after the applicable vesting date, but in no event later than the date of expiration of the original term of the Option or Stock Appreciation Right.
-To the extent that an Option or Stock Appreciation Right held by a Participant is vested on the date of such Participant's Termination of Employment due to Total Disability, such Option or Stock Appreciation Right shall be exercisable within the one (1) year period after the date of such Termination of Employment, but in no event later than the date of expiration of the original term of the Option or Stock Appreciation Right.
-In the event of the death of a Participant following such Participant's Termination of Employment due to Total Disability, any unvested Option or Stock Appreciation Right shall be fully vested on the date of such Participant's death and shall be exercisable within the one (1) year period after the date of such Participant's death, but in no event later than the expiration of the original term of the Option or Stock Appreciation Right.
+To the extent that an Option or Stock Appreciation Right held by a Participant is vested on the date of such Participant's Termination of Employment due to Total Disability, such Option or Stock Appreciation Right shall be exercisable within the one (1) year period after the date of such Participant's Termination of Employment due to Total Disability, such Option or Stock Appreciation Right shall be exercisable within the one (1) year period after the date of such Participant's Termination of Employment due to Total Disability, any unvested Option or Stock Appreciation Right shall be fully vested on the date of such Participant's death and shall be exercisable within the one (1) year period after the date and shall be exercisable within the one (1) year period after the date of such Participant's death and shall be exercisable within the one (1) year period after than the expiration of Employment due to Total Disability, any unvested Option or Stock Appreciation Right shall be fully vested on the date of such Participant's death and shall be exercisable within the one (1) year period after the date of such Participant's death, but in no event later than the expiration of the original term of the Option or Stock Appreciation Right shall be fully vested on the date of such